 A week ago, I was blessed to finally do something I’ve been planning for over a decade and that was to see the Canadian Rockies.
-After doing so, let me share 10 things you need to check out there!
+And if you read up on any of my road trips, you’ll know I look for only the best spots, the types of places that will truly make you stop and pause because their beauty will overtake you.

 That place (Lake Louise) may be one of the most iconic locations in all of the Canadian Rockies and I’ll detail that place, as well as 9 others that arguably just as if not more beautiful (you tell me after reading the list).